AlexPap1/Portfolio-Outdated/Other/README.md

 profile picture at ~35% size to keep bio from extending too long

-remove bullets from my work list
+removed bullets from my work list